jetbridge/cdk-nextjs/README.md

 ## To-do

-- [ ] Support deployment as a Lambda@Edge function if this is even desirable (see caveats)
+- [ ] Support deployment as a Lambda@Edge function if this is even desirable
 - [ ] [Serverless stack integration](https://github.com/serverless-stack/sst/pull/2049)

-### Edge functions

-It should be possible to build the lambda handler as a Lambda@Edge function, the main blocker is resolving the CDK tokens in env vars on the server side because edge functions cannot have environment variables.
-These tokens are not present at build-time.
-One of these issues needs to be fixed for that to work most likely: <https://github.com/vercel/next.js/issues/40827> <https://github.com/aws/aws-cdk/issues/19257>